-If you think your cinema or theatre could be at risk from any form of VBIED you should:
+If you think your aerodrome could be at risk from a VBIED you should:

-- Ensure you have effective vehicle access controls, particularly at goods entrances and service yards.
-Do not allow unchecked vehicles to park in underground service areas directly below or next to public areas where there will be large numbers of people and where there is a risk of structural collapse. - Insist that details of contract vehicles and the identity of the driver and any passengers approaching your goods/service areas are authorised in advance. - Consider a vehicle search regime at goods/service entrances that is flexible and can be tailored to a change in threat or response level.
-It may be necessary to carry out a risk assessment for the benefit of security staff who may be involved in vehicle access control. - Do what you can to make your cinema or theatre blast resistant, paying particular attention to windows.
+- Ensure you have effective vehicle access controls and strictly control parking within the aerodrome. - Insist the details of contract vehicles and the identity of the driver and any passengers approaching your goods/service areas are authorised in advance. - Consider a vehicle search regime that is flexible and can be tailored to a change in threat or response level.
+It may be necessary to carry out a risk assessment for the benefit of security staff who may be involved in vehicle access control. - Do what you can to make your buildings, particularly any terminal, blast resistant, paying particular attention to windows.
 Have the structures reviewed by a qualified security/structural engineer when seeking advice on protected spaces. - Establish and rehearse bomb threat and evacuation drills.
-Bear in mind that, depending on where the suspected VBIED is parked and the design of your building, it may be safer in windowless corridors or basements than outside (see Protected Spaces on page 32). - Consider using robust physical barriers to keep all but authorised vehicles at a safe distance.
-Seek the advice of your local Police Counter Terrorism Security Adviser (CTSA) on what these should be and on further measures such as electronic surveillance including Automatic Number Plate Recognition (ANPR) and protection from flying glass. - Assembly areas must take account of the proximity to the potential threat.
-You should bear in mind that a vehicle bomb delivered into your building - for instance via service yards, underground car parks or through the front of your premises - could have a far greater destructive effect on the structure than an externally detonated device.
+Bear in mind that, depending on where the suspected VBIED is parked and the design of your buildings, it may be safer in windowless corridors or basements than outside

+[see Protected Spaces in Chapter 16]

+Consider using robust physical barriers to keep all but authorised vehicles at a safe distance.
+Seek the advice of your local police Counter Terrorism Security Adviser [CTSA].